blockwatch-cc/tezos-api/content/api.md

 - `409 Conflict` Resource state conflict
 - `429 Too Many Requests` Request limit exceeded
 - `500 Internal Server` Something went wrong
-- `502 Bad Gateway` Your connection is being throttled or the service is under maintenance
+- `502 Bad Gateway` Your request has reached a timeout and was cancelled, try to reduce the range of data in your request
+- `504 Gateway Timeout` Our backend is overloaded or down for maintenance, wait a while before retry

 ### Error Responses